nachoad/WDP-Quick-Start/README.md

 # Data
+The `cars.csv` file contained on the /data folder, is a common file example in R (called as mtcars.csv).
+Has been downloaded from: https://vincentarelbundock.github.io/Rdatasets/datasets.html

-The `UNdata_population_total.csv` file that is in the /data folder has been downloaded from: https://apsportal.ibm.com/exchange/public/entry/view/889ca053a19986a4445839358a91963e
+The `UNdata_population_total.csv` file contained on the /data folder has been downloaded from: https://apsportal.ibm.com/exchange/public/entry/view/889ca053a19986a4445839358a91963e

 Terms and Conditions of use: